drelbert/known-nexjs-prisma/README.md

-# Fullstack Authentication Example with Next.js and NextAuth.js
+# known build with: Fullstack with Next.js and NextAuth.js